-, received a copy of the By-Laws for Hill Country nd agree to abide by them while servicing on the Date
+I,Printed Name , received a copy of the By-Laws for Hill Country e. and agree to abide by them while servicing on the Governing Board of Directors.
+Signature of Board Member Date

 Hill Country Community Action Association, Inc. Tama Shaw, Chief Executive Officer